edelabar/ericdelabar.com/_posts/relevant/2008-04-07-gridding-the-semantic-web.markdown

 ---
 layout: post
-title: Gridding the Semantic Web by Eric DeLabar
+title: Gridding the Semantic Web
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, blogging, semantics, site design, standards]
 ---
-# Gridding the Semantic Web

 To continue the discussion on the design of this blog, I'm going to take a moment and step onto my soapbox.
 But first, a brief introduction to the topic at hand.